 - If your teen seems like a good candidate for college, take him or her to visit colleges during the spring vacation weeks of the junior year of high school, or during the summers before junior and senior year.
 This is easy to do in Massachusetts!
 Visits reveal a lot about what environment the teen will prefer.
 Purchase a large college guide to browse (e.g. Fiske).
 Also, look at Colleges that Change Lives by Loren Pope: Clark University, Hampshire College, and Marlboro are New England colleges in this book.

 - Read the college survey report on the AANE web site.
 We can sometimes give you phone numbers of parents you can call to ask about specific colleges their children attended.

 - Because your college student is no longer a minor, colleges generally will not communicate openly with parents, nor disclose the student’s disability without the student’s permission.
 Some colleges will allow the student to sign a blanket waiver to release information to parents, but many will only allow limited waivers or none.
 The burden is on the student to disclose, to ask for help, and to let parents know about problems—things that are hard for our kids.

-- The AANE parents of teens’ information packet lists alternative schools, parent comments on driving, and some post graduate programs.
-There is also a college section, and a parents of teens’ networking list.
+- The AANE parents of teens’ information packet list alternative schools, parent comments on driving, and some post-graduate programs.
+There is also a college section and a parents of teens’ networking list.